excid3/noticed/README.md

 ##### Helper Methods

-You can define helper methods inside your Notification object to make it easier to render.
+You can define helper methods inside your Notifier object to make it easier to render.

 ##### URL Helpers

-Rails url helpers are included in notification classes by default so you have full access to them just like you would in your controllers and views.
+Rails url helpers are included in notifier classes by default so you have full access to them just like you would in your controllers and views.

 Don't forget, you'll need to configure `default_url_options` in order for Rails to know what host and port to use when generating URLs.